Flavour and Electroweak Precision Constraints on a Simplified Dark Matter Model with a Light Spin-0 Mediator: Analysis and Results

 \section{Analysis and Results}

 Our simplified model impacts various observables associated with the FCNC and FCCC heavy flavour decays as well as $W$- and $Z$-pole observables.
 Furthermore, the model parameters can be constrained from BBN bounds and the condition of DM thermal equilibrium.
 It also contributes to the present relic density of the universe and can be constrained by the DD and ID bounds of the DM.
 This section aims to examine the constraints on the model parameters derived from the available data on these processes.

 Given the vast amount of data to analyze, which could complicate the analysis, separately, we will focus on inputs that provide weaker constraints on the model parameters.
 This approach allows us to discard less relevant data sets in the later stages of the analysis.
 We have separately studied the impact of the data on the semi-leptonic FCNC processes $B \to K^{(*)}\mu^+\mu^-$, $B_s\to \phi\mu^+\mu^-$.
 In addition, we have analyzed constraints from meson mixing amplitudes $\Delta M_d$, $\Delta M_s$, and rare decays such as $B^{0}_{(s)} \to \mu^+\mu^-$ and $K_{L,S} \to \mu^+\mu^-$.
 Constraints from CHARM experiments and invisible decays of pseudoscalar mesons were also included in the analysis.
 Furthermore, we have evaluated the impact of FCCC processes, $W$- and $Z$-pole observables, and imposed BBN and thermal equilibrium conditions to establish lower bounds on the couplings.
-Dark matter constraints were analyzed separately and in conjunction with these other observables.
-We also will discuss the constraint from the CHARM experiment separately, as that constraint is important for our analysis.
+DM constraints were analyzed separately and in conjunction with these other observables.
+We will also discuss the constraint from the CHARM experiment separately, as that constraint is important for our analysis.

 In this analysis, we focus on the low-mass limit of the mediator $S$.
 The constraints on the model parameters are expected to depend strongly on the mediator mass $M_S$.
 As discussed, we study several processes where $S$ is a virtual particle and some decays where $S$ is produced on-shell.
 To analyze the phenomenology and constraints on the model parameters, we have divided the parameter space into two regions based on the mass of the spin-0 mediator: \begin{itemize} \item $ M_S > 3 $ GeV. \item $ M_S \leq 3 $ GeV. \end{itemize} Note that for $ M_S \leq 3 $ GeV, in our model, we will have a contribution to $B\to K^{(*)} S$ decays which is not possible for $ M_S > 3 $ GeV.
 Therefore, we constrain the parameters separately for $ M_S \leq 3 $ GeV and the data set includes the data on $\mathcal{B}(B\to K^{(*)} S)$.
 In comparison, for $ M_S > 3 $ GeV, we will drop the data related to $\mathcal{B}(B\to K^{(*)} S)$.